A lovely choice for brunch or dessert, this super moist blueberry rhubarb buckle is topped with the most delicious cardamom and cinnamon streusel.

 - Vanilla extract

-- Sour cream: For moisture!
+- Sour cream: For moisture and tang!

 This cake is actually very simple to make.
 Begin by preheating your oven to 350 degrees.
-Lightly grease a 9×13″ baking dish and set aside.
+Lightly grease a 9×13″ baking dish and set it aside.

 Next prepare the streusel by combining the brown and white sugar, cardamom powder, and ground cinnamon in a medium bowl.
 Pour in melted butter and stir with a fork until crumbles/clumps form.
-Place bowl in freezer until ready for use.
+Place bowl in the freezer until ready for use.

 In a medium bowl, whisk together flour, baking powder, baking soda, and salt.